isomerpages/nlb-biblioasia/articles-archive/features/_posts/vol-16-iss-4-jan-mar-2021/2021-01-11-kueh-lapis.md

 [^19]: The needle test checks for uncooked batter under the surface: heat sources were not always even.
 The baking set-up is not detailed, but it would have featured top-down heat.

-[^20]: Cornelia, N. (1859).
-Kokki bitja [Beloved cook] (p.
+[^20]: Cornelia, N. (1859). *Kokki bitja* [*Beloved cook*] (p.
 160).
 Batavia: Lange & Co.
 (Not available in NLB holdings).
 Written in Indonesian, this book includes both traditional Indonesian and Dutch recipes.

-[^21]: Oost-Indisch kookboek [East Indies cookbook] (pp. 62, 89).
+[^21]: *Oost-Indisch kookboek* [*East Indies cookbook*] (pp. 62, 89).
 (1870).
 Semarang: Van Dorp & Co.
 (Not available in NLB holdings).
 The first Dutch-language cookbook of Indonesian recipes.

 [^22]: Koopmans-Gorter, A., & De Boer-De Jonge, G.A.M.
-(1925).
-Het nieuwe kookboek [The new cookbook] (p.
+(1925). *Het nieuwe kookboek* [The new cookbook] (p.
 307).
 Groningen: P. Noordhoff.
 (Not available in NLB holdings)

 [^23]: Delicacies and titbits for Hari Raya.
-(1983, July 5).
-The Straits Times, p.
+(1983, July 5). *The Straits Times*, p.
 4. Retrieved from NewspaperSG.

-[^24]: Keasberry, J. (2019, February 25).
-Spekkoek and kue lapis legit differences revealed.
+[^24]: Keasberry, J. (2019, February 25). *Spekkoek and kue lapis legit differences revealed*.
 Retrieved from Cooking with Keasberry website.

 [^25]: Sitti Nur Zainuddin-Moro.
-(1980).
-Kue-kue manasuka [Kue you will like] (pp. 130, 132).
+(1980). *Kue-kue manasuka* [*Kue you will like*] (pp. 130, 132).
 Jakarta: Dian Rakyat.
 (Call no.: RSEA 641.5 ZAI).
-The author, a cooking academy veteran, formidably marshals 272 recipes for Indonesian kue, colonial delicacies, Western-style cakes, savoury snacks and pantry essentials.
+The author, a cooking academy veteran, formidably marshals 272 recipes for Indonesian *kue*, colonial delicacies, Western-style cakes, savoury snacks and pantry essentials.

-[^26]: Hing, S. (1956).
-In a Malayan kitchen (pp. 65–66).
+[^26]: Hing, S. (1956). *In a Malayan kitchen* (pp. 65–66).
 Singapore: Mun Seong Press.
 (Call no.: RCLOS 641.59595 HIN).
 A wonderfully eclectic treasure trove of recipes spanning Indonesian, Malay, Chinese, Dutch and colonial “fusion” items.

 [^27]: Prelude to New Year.
-(1957, January 24).
-The Straits Times, p.
+(1957, January 24). *The Straits Times*, p.
 12. Retrieved from NewspaperSG.

 [^28]: Kueh bangket kelapa dan lapis betawi, waduh, lazat sa-kali!
-(1968, June 2).
-Berita Harian, p.
+(1968, June 2). *Berita Harian*, p.
 8. Retrieved from NewspaperSG.
 This recipe has a truly decadent butter-to-flour ratio of around 6:1.

 [^29]: Feast with the experts.
-(1981, January 29).
-New Nation, p.
+(1981, January 29). *New Nation*, p.
 10. Retrieved from NewspaperSG.
-The name Speckok Kueh Lapis Batavia comes from Mrs Leong Yee Soo’s classic local cookbook, Singaporean Cooking.
+The name Speckok Kueh Lapis Batavia comes from Mrs Leong Yee Soo’s classic local cookbook, *Singaporean Cooking*.
 See Leong, Y.S.
-(1976).
-Singaporean cooking.
+(1976). *Singaporean cooking*.
 Singapore: Eastern Universities Press Sdn Bhd.
 (Call no.: RSING 641.595957 LEO)

 [^30]: Hari Raya delight for you to try.
-(1977, September 13).
-The Straits Times, p.
+(1977, September 13). *The Straits Times*, p.
 34. Retrieved from NewspaperSG.
 “Mascovrish” is likely a rendering of “moscovis”, a Dutch colonial-era name attached to cakes made with dried fruit or candied peel.
 “Moscovis” refers to Russia, although the connection to the country is unclear.

 [^31]: Chefs of S’pore–3.
-(1950, April 27).
-The Straits Times, p.
+(1950, April 27). *The Straits Times*, p.
 12. Retrieved from NewspaperSG.

-[^32]: Fritz Hahn: The Baumkuchen family.
+[^32]: *Fritz Hahn: The Baumkuchen family*.
 (2017).
 Retrieved from settinger.net website.

 [^33]: Personal communication with Kevindra Soemantri (www.feastin.id), 23–30 March, 2019.

 [^34]: Keijner, W.C.
-(1972).
-Kookboek voor Hollandse, Chinese en Indonesische derechten [Cookbook for Dutch, Chinese and Indonesian dishes] (p.
+(1972). *Kookboek voor Hollandse, Chinese en Indonesische derechten* [*Cookbook for Dutch, Chinese and Indonesian dishes*] (p.
 161).
 Amsterdam: Uitgeverij J. F. Duwaer & Zonenmsterdam.
 (Not available in NLB holdings)

 [^35]: Sitti Nur Zainuddin-Moro, 1980, p.
 18.

 [^36]: Personal communication with Kevindra Soemantri (www.feastin.id), 23–30 March, 2019.

-[^37]: Rudy, G. (2020).
-23 resep kue autentik Palembang [23 authentic Palembang cake recipes].
+[^37]: Rudy, G. (2020). *23 resep kue autentik Palembang* [*23 authentic Palembang cake recipes*].
 Jakarta: Kompas Gramedia.
 (Not available in NLB holdings).
-Nine kinds of Palembang lapis are pictured on this book’s cover.
+Nine kinds of Palembang *lapis* are pictured on this book’s cover.

-[^38]: Doctor, V. (2019, March 25).
-Tried bebinca yet?
-The Goan queen of desserts packs layers of flavour and history.
+[^38]: Doctor, V. (2019, March 25). *Tried bebinca yet?
+The Goan queen of desserts packs layers of flavour and history*.
 Retrieved from The Economic Times website.

 [^39]: Personal communication with Janet P. Boileau (www.janetboileau.com), October 2008.

 [^40]: Braga-Blake, M., Ebert-Oehlers, A., & Pereira, A.A.
-(2017).
-Singapore Eurasians: Memories, hopes and dreams (p.
+(2017). *Singapore Eurasians: Memories, hopes and dreams* (p.
 246).
 Singapore: World Scientific.
 (Call no.: RSING 305.80095957 SIN)

 [^41]: Malay women are very busy now.
-(1957, April 30).
-The Straits Times, p.
+(1957, April 30). *The Straits Times*, p.
 8. Retrieved from NewspaperSG.

-[^42]: Tan, C. (2019).
-The way of kueh: Savouring & saving Singapore’s heritage desserts.
+[^42]: Tan, C. (2019). *The way of kueh: Savouring & saving Singapore’s heritage desserts*.
 Singapore: Epigram Books.
 (Call no.: RSING 641.595957 TAN)